 The spine side and the top of the stand of the Franco-Flemish harpsichord

 This photograph shows the stunning decoration on the spine side and also part of the stand underneath the Franco-Flemish harpsichord.
-The decoration on the spine is lacking any of the 'fine art' paintings attributed to François Boucher and found on much of the rest of the instrument.
-On the other hand, this is the only 18th-century French harpsichord with a decorated spine in the world!
+The decoration on the spine is lacking any of the 'fine art' figure paintings attributed to François Boucher and found on much of the rest of the instrument.
+On the other hand, this is one of only two 18th-century French harpsichord with a decorated spine in the world!

-This decoration, and the decorations surrounding the Boucher paintings on the rest of the instrument, has been attributed to Christophe Huet (1700 - 1759), Paris, 1750.
+This decoration, and the decorations surrounding the Boucher paintings on the rest of the instrument, have all been attributed to Francois Boucher, Paris, 1750.
+It is generally recognised that this attribution is unassailable!

 The spine decoration, partly because of its simplicity, is perhaps the most elegant and refined decoration on the instrument.
-However, although very simple in concept and execution, it is an extremely important part of the decoration and of the interpretation of the history of the instrument.
-This is, indeed, the only harpsichord in the world with a decorated spine.
-This almost certainly arose because this was a Royal instrument meant to stand ostentatiously in the centre of one of the rooms in the Palace of Versailles.
+However, although very simple in concept and execution, it is an extremely important part of the decoration, and of the interpretation of the history of the instrument.

-Click here to see the details of the unusual front flap on the Franco-Flemish harpsichord
+Click here to see the details of the unusual front flap on the harpsichord by Frans van Huffell

 Important Features of this harpsichord

-A brief history of the musical and decorative states of the Franco-Flemish harpsichord
+A brief history of the musical and decorative states of the Frans van Huffel harpsichord

 Details of the original state of the instrument